Cipressa

 Cipressa (A Çipressa) is a comune (municipality) in the Province of Imperia in the Italian region Liguria, located about 100 km southwest of Genoa and about 9 km southwest of Imperia.
 As of 31 December 2004, it had a population of 1,183 and an area of 9.5 km2.

+Cipressa gives its name to one of two climbs that feature in the final kilometers of the prestigious Milan–Sanremo cycling race.
+Known as The Cipressa, the climb was added in 1982 to toughen the route before the final climb of The Poggio.
+The climb starts by the Mediterranean Sea at San Lorenzo al Mare, climbing to Cipressa by the via Cipressa, via Provinciale and the via Matteotti.
+The bell tower of Cipressa's church marks the end of the climb, and has become a notable landmark in cycling.

 Cipressa borders the following municipalities: Civezza, Costarainera, Pietrabruna, Pompeiana, San Lorenzo al Mare, Santo Stefano al Mare, and Terzorio.
+Its frazione of Lingueglietta is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").